nuxeo/FunkLoad/README.txt

   post(url, params=None, description=None, ok_codes=None)

-Same interface than the get() but it use a http post method.
+Same interface than the get() but it uses a http post method.
 You can upload a file by setting a params like this::

   from webunit.utility import Upload